On This Page

 Other Disease and Health Risks

-Additional concerns include air pollution, anthrax disease, hantavirus, hepatitis C, leptospirosis, marine hazards.
+Additional concerns include air pollution, anthrax disease, hantavirus, hepatitis C, leptospirosis, marine hazards, sexually transmitted infections.

 Consular Advice